 Bedazzled: Speaking of British comedy duos whose act centered around improvisation to gain the upper hand, Bedazzled is the only Dudley Moore and Peter Cook film–best known from their transgressive 70’s comedy routines as the incredibly foul-mouthed Derek and Clive–that the two ever starred in together.

-Starring Dudley Moore as an everyday schmuck that can’t catch a break and Peter Cook deliciously cast as the Devil who offers Moore’s character 7 wishes to improve his life, only for Moore to find that each wish comes with a Faustian twist, it’s an increasingly tense and frustrating film, which is actually made fun here.
+Starring Dudley Moore as an everyday schmuck that can’t catch a break and Peter Cook deliciously cast as the Devil who offers Moore’s character 7 wishes to improve his life, only for Moore to find that each wish comes with a Faustian twist, it’s an increasingly tense and frustrating premise that is actually made fun here.
 Seeing the two working together on-screen is wonderful, and the film itself is stuck firmly in counterculture 1967 swingin’ London.

-If anything, it will encourage viewers to seek out their incredibly hilarious and wildly vulgar Derek and Clive albums (which they both recorded sometimes incredibly drunk and with particularly profane but inspired inspirations).
+If anything, it will encourage viewers to seek out their incredibly hilarious and wildly vulgar Derek and Clive albums (which they both recorded sometimes incredibly drunk and with particularly profane but inspired improvisations).
 Hell, just skip the movie and check out the Derek and Clive material.

 Blackadder: This classic British comedy series follows generations of the Blackadders as they start as aristocracy and with each succeeding generation fall further and further down the ladder in society.
 Starring Rowan Atkinson as a pre-Mr. Bean and with Tony Robinson as his constant, scheming, and weirdly parallel dogsbody servant Baldrick, Blackadder is a show of scope and great imagination as Blackadder starts off as an idiot and becomes smarter with every generation while Baldrick starts off smart and gets progressively stupider.
 Spanning from 1485 to 1917, Blackadder is an example of British humor and intelligence at its best.
 It’s a great, funny series that’s available complete on Hulu for Anglophile and comedy fans that like their comedy a little smarter than the average bear.

-China, Il: Internet genius Brad Neely (who created the characters Babycakes and The Professor Brothers for SuperDeluxe.com), and did the early viral masterpiece Wizard People, Dear Reader finally got his own show, and it’s China, Il.
+China, Il: Internet genius Brad Neely (who created the characters Babycakes and The Professor Brothers for SuperDeluxe.com and did the early viral masterpiece Wizard People, Dear Reader) finally got his own show, and it’s China, Il.
 Taking place in the worst college possible in history–or at least Illinois–it follows the surreal misadventures of Babycakes–an overgrown man-child that attends the university–but mostly the two (terrible) professor brothers, Steve and Frank Smith.
 Steve’s much more confident than his loser brother Frank, who both work in the History department as associate professors and share an office.

 But the show spins off into complete madness on a very regular basis, with giant babies, feral humans, a time-traveling Ronald Reagan, and many more insane things that happen in every episode.
 It’s incredibly wacky, and fans of the incredibly wacky in their animated shows will love this one.